Article: How Much Do You Need to Squat Before Wearing a Lifting Belt?

 Understanding the Purpose of a Lifting Belt

-By increasing intra-abdominal pressure, a lifting belt allows you to transfer more force from your lower body to the barbell during squats.
-This can result in improved performance and potentially faster strength gains.
-Furthermore, a lifting belt can help enforce proper form by preventing excessive forward lean and rounding of the back.
+For squats specifically, this bracing effect helps you transfer more force from your lower body into the bar, and can help enforce better form by discouraging excessive forward lean and rounding of the back.

 When to Start Using a Lifting Belt